sparoodata/mongolens_new/README.md

 ### Example Queries for Sample Data

-With your MCP Client running and connected to MongoDB Lens, try these example queries based on the sample datasets:
+With your MCP Client running and connected to MongoDB Lens, try these queries on the sample dataset:

 #### Exploring Databases and Collections